- Many employees prioritize having the option to work remotely at least one day per week.

-There was a time when "working from home" as the modern workforce knows it wasn’t even a possibility.
-If your colleagues and business partners wanted to get in touch with you when you were out of the office, they couldn’t email, text or instant-message you.
-You would have needed to provide an alternate phone number (or pager or fax number) and communicate that way.
-And full-time “remote” positions were very different from what they are today.
+There was a time when remote work as we know it wasn’t even a possibility, because the technology didn’t exist.
+If your colleagues and business partners wanted to get in touch with you when you were out of the office, they couldn’t email, text or direct message you.
+You would’ve needed to provide an alternative phone number or email to have a work-related conversation.
+Even full-time “remote” positions were different from what they are today.

-“Ten years ago, remote employment basically meant a telemarketing or customer service position at below minimum wage,” said Samantha Lambert, director of human resources at website design company Blue Fountain Media.
-"It rarely was connected with a full-time career.
-Nowadays, technology affords us the ability to get the same job done, no matter where in the world we are.
+“Ten years ago, remote employment basically meant a telemarketing or customer service position at below minimum wage,” said Samantha Lambert, director of human resources at Centific.
+“It rarely was connected with a full-time career.
+Now, technology affords us the ability to get the same job done, no matter where in the world we are.
 [It has] enabled us to be in contact with co-workers or clients at any time.”

-One of the most helpful technologies in making remote work seamless is videoconferencing.
-Live video feeds help out-of-office workers see and speak to one another in real time, anywhere they are, which is the next best thing to a face-to-face meeting.
-But this capability wouldn’t be possible without the widespread broadband Internet adoption that's occurred over the past 10 to 15 years.
+One of the most helpful technologies for seamless remote work is video conferencing.
+Live video feeds help out-of-office workers see and speak to one another in real time, anywhere with an internet connection, which is the next best thing to a face-to-face meeting.
+But this capability wouldn’t be possible without the widespread broadband internet adoption of the past 10 to 15 years.

-Certain companies have even done away with renting a traditional office and instead run their business out of a shared co-working space to accommodate their largely remote workforce.
+This technology has advanced so quickly that many companies have even done away with traditional offices and instead run their businesses out of coworking spaces to accommodate their largely remote workforce.

 “Shared office spaces, where remote employees can gather to work, have been created and are more widely available in different cities,” Lambert said.
 “This in itself represents the growing amount of remote workers in recent years.”

 Remote work also presents unique opportunities in the face of a crisis, such as a natural disaster or an epidemic.
 As the pandemic continues, remote work options allow workers to protect public health and be part of resilient teams.